MRCollective/CDPipeline_MicrosoftAzureGlobalBootcampPerth2016/workshop.md

     * When that finishes, visit the Azure Web App and it should be updated

 Congratulations!
 You've set up continuous deployment for your web application.

+## Exercise 4 - Create the test environment using Azure Resource Manager

+1.